 Keep in mind that your packaging choices may affect your shipping costs.
 A bigger, heavier package is more expensive to ship.
 Every addition to your product or packaging should be adding value, not creating waste or unnecessary costs.

 One more consideration: think about how much time it’ll take to package and ship.
 If it’s the end of a long day and you skip all of your cool packaging to get 10 boxes out the door, all your planning goes to waste.
 Make sure it’s something you can commit to doing every time.

 Picking the Right Packaging for You

 Experiment with a few ideas that tie your products together and fit with your branding.
-Make sure they're within budget and present your product in the best light.
+Make sure they’re within budget and present your product in the best light.
 Take inspiration from your favorite shops and try to break down what makes their packaging special.
 Research suppliers and browse their product lists.
-Many companies such as Lumi have products like custom tape that can add to the experience and perceived value of your products.
+Many companies such as Packlane and Lumi can customize boxes, tape, and more to add to the experience and perceived value of your products.

 Once you’ve got a plan, create an easy system so packaging your products is fun, special, but not too labor intensive.